Are stand-up desks in call centres any good?

 - Read: 5 Neck and Back exercises you can do in the call centre

-- Discover suppliers of call centre infrastructure as well as consultants, trainers and more on our Business Directory.
+Find suppliers of call centre health and wellbeing products and services as well as desk suppliers and more in our CX Directory.